kserve/kserve/docs/samples/v1beta1/transformer/torchserve_image_transformer/README.md

 python3 -m image_transformer --predictor_host={predictor-url}  --workers=1 --config_path="local_config.properties"
 ```

 With KServe 0.11 or later, you can connect to the predictor host via ssl.
 ```bash
 python3 -m image_transformer --use_ssl --predictor_host={predictor-url}  --workers=1 --config_path="local_config.properties"
 ```

+If you need to use a custom certificate file, you can set an environment variable.

+1. For GRPC, `export GRPC_DEFAULT_SSL_ROOTS_FILE_PATH=tls-ca-bundle.pem`.
+You can find more gRPC environment variables  [here](https://github.com/grpc/grpc/blob/0526a51734003180862331e2527503a5d1898c95/doc/environment_variables.md).
+2. For REST, `export SSL_CERT_FILE=tls-ca-bundle.pem`.

 Now your service is running and you can send a request via localhost!